jacobjacobjacobjacobjacob/strava/README.md

 python main.py
 ```

-## Strava API Client

-The project includes a client for interacting with the Strava API:

-- **Strava Client**: Fetches activity data from Strava.

 ## Database

-The project uses SQLite databases to store activity, gear, and weather data.
+The project uses SQLite databases to store data on activities, gear usage, best efforts, splits and so on.
 You can explore the database schema and write custom queries using the `db_manager.py` and `queries.py` modules.